mtm90/corso_dev1/esercitazioni/Movie-Manager/README.md

-# Movie Manager Console ApPlication
+# Movie Manager Console Application

 This project is a Movie Manager application built using the MVC (Model-View-Controller) design pattern in C#.
 The goal is to simulate a realistic scenario for managing movie bookings, handling user accounts, and creating relationships between movies, users, and bookings.